pauldambra/pauldambra.github.io/_posts/2014-08-03-wrapping-up.md

 # Killing the series

 But I'm a bit bored with this now and I've got more children than when I started the series.
-It feels like a drag and an obligation to carry on which definitely isn't why I'm blogging (that's because I don't have any real hobbies anymore).
+It feels like a drag and an obligation to carry on which definitely isn't why I'm blogging (that's because I don't have any real hobbies any more).

 So I'm stopping here...